 As Houston kids explore the great outdoors, a unique experience awaits them at Rice University.
 The Twilight Epiphany Skyspace is an architectural installation that is both beautiful and educational.
 Located on the east side of campus, it was designed by world-renowned artist James Turrell and was opened in 2012.

 The installation consists of an LED light sequence that illuminates the interior of a pyramidal structure at sunrise and sunset each day.
 Children will be mesmerized as they watch the changing colors while they listen to classical music compositions custom-made for this space.
-The Skyspace also doubles as an amphitheater where plays, concerts, lectures, and other events can take place throughout the year.
+The Skyspace also doubles as an arena where plays, concerts, lectures, and other events can occur throughout the year.

 Located adjacent to the Shepherd School of Music on the Rice University campus is the Suzanne Deal Booth Centennial Pavilion, James Turrell’s Twilight Epiphany Skyspace.
-Built-in 2012, the pyramidal structure accommodates 120 people between two levels.
+Built in 2012, the pyramidal structure accommodates 120 people between two levels.
 Twilight Epiphany is acoustically engineered to host musical performances and to act as a laboratory for Shepherd School of Music students.
 Constructed of grass, concrete, stone, and composite steel, the structure is equipped with an LED light sequence that projects onto the ceiling and through an aperture in the 72-foot square knife-edge roof during sunrise and sunset.
-Turrell’s composition of light complements the natural light present at twilight and transforms Skyspace into a locale for experiencing the beauty and reflecting on the surrounding campus and the natural world. – moody.rice.edu/james-turrell-twilight-epiphany-skyspace
+Turrell’s composition of light complements the natural light present at twilight.
+It transforms Skyspace into a locale for experiencing the beauty and reflecting on the surrounding campus and the natural world. – moody.rice.edu/james-Turrell-twilight-epiphany-skyspace

 Sam Houston Port of Houston Tour